wariroja/welldone/README.md

 See the [open issues](https://github.com/wariroja/welldone/issues) for a full list of proposed features (and known issues).

-## Tech

-WellDone uses a number of open source projects to work properly:

-- FullCalendar - Open source calendar for JavaScript
-- React - the frontend framework we know and love
-- node.js - evented I/O for the backend
-- Express - fast node.js network app framework

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.

 ## Installation

 WellDone requires [Node.js](https://nodejs.org/) v10+ to run.